Skip to main content

 Rule 3358:5-5-06 | Sick leave policy.

-(B) Sick leave may be used for absence due to personal illness, pregnancy, injury, exposure to contagious disease which could be communicated to others, and for absence due to illness, injury, or death in the employees immediate family (as defined in paragraph (B)(2) of rule 3358:5-5-07 of the Administrative Code (Leave Policies for Regular Employees).
+(A) Sick leave may be used for absence due to personal illness, pregnancy, injury, exposure to contagious disease which could be communicated to others, and for absence due to illness, injury, or death in the employee's immediate family (as defined in the leave policies for regular employees).

-(C) Forty hours sick leave credit on an FTE basis is granted initially to a new full-time regular employee who has no prior accumulated sick leave.
+(B) Forty hours sick leave credit on an FTE basis is granted initially to new full-time exempt staff, full-time non-exempt staff and full-time faculty employees who have no prior accumulated sick leave.
 No additional sick leave days are accrued during the first four months of employment.

-(D) Regular employees who transfer from an Ohio public agency shall be credited with the unused balance of their accumulated sick leave provided the person is employed within ten years of the date of the last termination from public service.
+(D) New, full-time employees who transfer from an Ohio public agency will be credited with the unused balance of their accumulated sick leave provided the person is employed within ten years of the date of the last termination from public service.
+The college must receive documentation from the previous institution, documenting the sick leave balance.

 Supplemental Information